top of page

 Philip Bold

-I'm a Lecturer in the Department of Philosophy at University of Minnesota, Twin Cities.
+I'm a Lecturer in the Department of Philosophy at

 I completed my PhD at UNC, Chapel Hill under the supervision of Alan Nelson, Ram Neta, and Markus Kohl.
 I earned my B.A. in Philosophy (magna cum laude) at Brown University in 2015.